 Obstructions due to construction that will prevent the normal flow of road or boat traffic during an extended construction stoppage, for any reason, shall be minimized.
-In the event an extended construction stoppage is found to be necessary, the Contractor shall, at his own expense, take the actions necessary to provide for normal road or boat traffic flow during extended construction stoppage.
+In the event an extended construction stoppage is found to be necessary, the Contractor shall, at his own expense, take the actions necessary to provide for normal road or boat traffic flow, or normal beach use north of the north jetty at Longboat Pass during extended construction stoppage.